ScottLaing/record-vital-stats/README.md

 ## Project Description

 Record-Vital-Stats project is a windows desktop project to consume a web api, to save and retrieve vital stats.
-Both WPF front end and web api back end are included in the project code.
+Both WPF front end and web api back end projects are included in the solution.
-The project is written in C# and uses a SQL Server or Postgres database.
+The project is written in C# and can use a SQL Server or Postgres database for the stats.
 The project is being developed in Visual Studio 2022.
-It is being developed in C# .net core 8.0.
+It is currently being developed in C# .net core 8.0.
-This is currently a windows application only, WPF front end.
+Note: this is currently a windows application only, with a WPF front end.
 A later version may support Angular or web front end also.

 ## Table of Contents